Montessori at Home: A How-To Guide for Parents

 4. Focus on Inner Motivation, Not Rewards

 The Montessori method isn't big on giving children extrinsic rewards for behavior, such as stickers or candy.
-Verbal praise is valued, although it's important to make sure its given in moderation.
+Verbal praise is valued, although it's important to make sure it is given in moderation.
 The key is that you should teach your children to enjoy and seek the feelings of pleasure and pride that come with learning something new or completing a task.

 Creating a Montessori Environment for Babies